JWehder/Planet-Hopper/README.md

   one possible fix.

-- If your app failed to deploy at the build stage, make sure your local environment is set up correctly by following the steps at the beginning of this lesson.
+- If your app failed to deploy at the build stage, make sure your local environment is set up correctly by following the steps at the top of the page.
   Check that you have the latest versions of Ruby and Bundler, and ensure that PostgreSQL was installed successfully.

-- If you deployed successfully, but you ran into issues when you visited the site, make sure you migrated and seeded the database.
-Also, make sure that your application works locally and try to debug any issues on your local machine before re-deploying.
-You can also check the deployment log on the app's page in the Render dashboard.

 [postgres downloads page]: https://postgresapp.com/downloads.html